Harishvjk/OrderMunch/README.md

 # OrderMunch

-This is an Online Food Ordering System made in JavaFX with JavaFX and MySQL for Database It allows the user to do the following:
+This is an Online Food Ordering System made in Java with JavaFX and MySQL for Database It allows the user to do the following:
  1. Login with verification
  2. Register if account does not exist